Hamaseh Kianfar, LMFT, EdD

 Biography

-Professor Hamaseh Kianfar is a licensed marriage and family therapist who holds a bachelor’s degree in psychology from UC Davis, a master’s in marriage and family therapy from the University of San Francisco, and a doctoral degree in organization and leadership from the University of San Francisco.
+Professor Hamaseh Kianfar is a Licensed Marriage and Family Therapist who holds a Bachelor’s degree in Psychology from University of California Davis, a Master’s in Marriage and Family Therapy from the University of San Francisco, and a Doctoral degree in Organization and Leadership from the University of San Francisco.

-Professor Kianfar has worked with the adult and juvenile criminal justice system, the crises unity, and in community mental health for over 18 years.
+Professor Kianfar has worked with the adult criminal justice system, the psychiatric emergency unit, and in community mental health for over 18 years.
 In addition, she has a trained facilitator in a number of curriculum, including: Parenting from the Inside Out, Thinking for a Change, Seeking Safety, Criminal conduct and substance abuse, and Anger Management.

-Professor Kianfar currently works as a Licensed Mental Health Practitioner for the County of Marin's Behavioral Health and Human Services.
+Professor Kianfar currently works as a Licensed Behavioral Health Practitioner for the County of Marin's Behavioral Health and Human Services and is a board member with the California Association of Marriage and Family Therapy (CAMFT).

 Expertise